The Shame of Temu

 Is YSQZ of the opinion that all Indiginous art is pointillist or does the presence of the word lend the work credibility?

 So do people think this genuine Aboriginal art?
-No probably not but the price tag and overall brightness of the image, would stop them buying the real thing.
+No probably not but the price tag and overall brightness of the image, may stop them buying the real thing.
 And that is indeed a problem because not only are they disrupting artists livelihoods but they’re destroying the eco-systems set up to sustain it.

 Another search on Temu for “Aboriginal artwork framed” reveals a dozen more vapid auto-abstractions that employ techniques commonly associated with Indigenous art.